kmaaallen/WeatherApp/README.md

 # Description
 This App is built using React and was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-It was built to practice developing a full-stack React and Node web app, with separate repositories maintained for each to keep functionality separate.
+It was built to practice developing a full-stack React and Node web app, with repositories maintained for each to keep functionality separate.
+(Combine?)

 It has been deployed on ...
 TO DO and it available running [here]() //TODO